 FSEOG grants funds to participating schools, and they are designed to be a supplement to the Pell Grants to students most in need of financial assistance.
 Not every school participates in the FSEOG and those that do must make contributions to the grant program.
 The federal government sets aside three dollars, and the institution has to contribute one dollar.

-With the Pell Grant, it’s awarded by the government whereas the FSEOG is awarded by the school to the student.
+The Pell Grant is awarded by the government whereas the FSEOG is awarded by the school to the student.
 And, students cannot receive FSEOG funds unless they have received a Pell Grant.

-If you’re a student in need of extra financial aid, and want to increase your chances of getting FSEOG student assistance, it’s best to talk the schools you’re applying to and see if they offer the grant.
-Another way to ensure the best financial aid package, is to make sure to file your FAFSA® as soon as the application opens for the new school year on October 1st.
+If you’re a student in need of extra financial aid and want to increase your chances of getting FSEOG student assistance, it’s best to talk to the schools you’re applying to and see if they offer the grant.
+Another way to ensure the best financial aid package is to make sure to file your FAFSA® as soon as the application opens for the new school year on October 1st.